Can you put a frying pan in the oven?

 Thickness:

-- For example, Atma pans are made of 3-ply stainless steel.
+- We also advise you to pay attention to The thickness of your pan: the thicker it is, the more resistant it is to high temperatures.
+For example, Atma pans are made of 3-ply stainless steel.
 This means they are composed of two layers of 18/10 stainless steel with a layer of aluminum in between.
-This construction provides excellent heat distribution and high temperature resistance, making Atma pans perfectly oven-safe.
+This construction offers excellent heat distribution and high resistance to high temperatures, making Atma pans perfectly oven-safe.

 Any precautions to take when putting your pan in the oven?